Israel-Anaba/DAP-Trainee-Story_Israel-Anaba/README.md

 `Since joining the program, my progress has been a substantially evident from how i see data and how i analyze information.
 Coming into the knowledge of interesting subjects like Machine Learning,Deep learning and Api has really peaked my interest in using Artificial Intelligence to make conclusive deductions from any given information and broadened my appreciation for the tech space.`

 ## What are my plans for the future ?
-`My Primary goal is to consistently develop my skills, evolve within the expansive realm of the data field and also make my knowledge accessible to data community and inquiring minds through the means of writing in the role of Technical writer.`
+`My Primary goal is to consistently develop my skills, evolve within the expansive realm of the data field and also make my knowledge accessible to the data community and inquiring minds through the means of writing in the role of a Technical writer.`

 ## What is my dream company or role ?
-`My dream role is to work as a Machine Learning Engineer at SpaceX.
+`My dream role is to work as a Machine Learning Engineer at SpaceX or  a leading Fintech company.
 Additionally, I aim to engage in creating vibrant, child-friendly editorials about artificial intelligence, fostering a love for technology among younger audiences.`

 ## 1st Phase Projects' Summary Table
 <!-- `Please add text here...` -->